-If you were like me, you had only heard of St. Francis de Sales as the author of Introduction to the Devout Life.
+If you’re like me, you’ve only heard of St. Francis de Sales as the author of Introduction to the Devout Life.

-It’s considered a classic of spirituality, and if I had had any sense, I would have picked it up much sooner.
+It’s considered a classic of spirituality, and if I’d had any sense, I would have picked it up much sooner.